manyi8634/manyi-design/docs/react/use-custom-date-library.en-US.md

 The first way is to use `generatePicker` (or `generateCalendar`) to help create Picker components.

-First, we initialize an antd demo with `create-react-app`.
-You can refer to [Use in TypeScript](/docs/react/use-in-typescript), or you can start directly here [init antd](https://github.com/xiaohuoni/antd4-generate-picker/commit/47fec964e36d48bd15760f8f5abcb9655c259aa6)
+First, we initialize an manyid demo with `create-react-app`.
+You can refer to [Use in TypeScript](/docs/react/use-in-typescript), or you can start directly here [init manyid](https://github.com/xiaohuoni/antd4-generate-picker/commit/47fec964e36d48bd15760f8f5abcb9655c259aa6)

 ### DatePicker.tsx